 One of my Pysanka style eggs – Ukrainian Easter eggs, decorated using beeswax and wax-resistant dyes in traditional folk art designs.

-A true friend is someone who thinks that you are a good egg even though he knows that you are slightly cracked. and be gentle to them.
+- A true friend is someone who thinks that you are a good egg even though he knows that you are slightly cracked.

 Marble or stone Easter eggs

-Words and eggs must be handled with care.
+- Words and eggs must be handled with care.
+Once broken they are impossible to repair.

 Pete, you’re a good egg. – from the Movie Moneyball.
 I include this because they keep re-running this movie this week – is it an Easter Movie, or is it just because of baseball’s opening season coinciding with Easter? hmmm…..